misiektoja/lol_monitor/docs/configuration.md

 ## Webhook Settings

 Webhooks send the same alerts as email to a Discord channel or an ntfy topic.
-They are switched off until you set a destination:
+They are switched off until you set a destination. [`--setup`](setup-and-first-run.md#guided-setup) collects the service, the destination and the alert switches together:

 | Setting | Meaning |
 | --- | --- |